andreasfloros/Draw2D-Reimplementation/doc/BusWire Interfaces.md

 # BusWire to Sheet

-The following functions are provided from the BusWire module for use in the Sheet module:
+The following functions are provided from BusWire for use in the Sheet module:

 ```
 getSymbolModelFromWireModel (wireModel : BusWire.model) : Symbol.Model // Get the symbol model from a wire model